-Sheep aren’t indigenous but their rearing and shearing factors large in Australian history and culture.
+Sheep aren’t indigenous to Australia but their rearing and shearing factors large in Australian history and culture.

 It’s still not great compared to the global warming impact of CFCs but the agricultural sector is still responsible for 12.5% of all greenhouse gas emissions and for 40% of methane.
 Percentages are higher for Oz.